-Are you thinking about a trip to Pisa and Lucca Italy?
+Are you thinking about a trip from Florence to Pisa and Lucca Italy?

 Awesome!
 We did the same thing on our last trip to Italy!
 It was a great experience!
 I would definitely recommend adding Pisa and Lucca to your Italy itinerary!